Steven113/Byte-Shuffled-Array/README.md

 Note that the provided classes, ShuffledArray and ByteShuffledArray, do not store any internal state about how they were shuffled.
 This means that someone analyzing the array stored in the class can't see any explicit information on the shuffling.
+However, there is a higher performance cost for using the class.

+This class currently only works using a build with the CL compiler.
+The g++ compiled version causes an issue with being unable to throw a array size error due to a unlinked library and I still need to work out why.
+No part of the g++ build bug makes sense.

 ## ShuffledArray
 This class provides very simple shuffling.
 It just moves the data items around.
 When a value